KEEP IT SMART – Basics #2: What is The Internet of Things (IoT)?

 In short, the Internet of Things is a system, a network that – with suitable hardware and bandwidth – could potentially connect any being and object in existence in a data exchange.
 It has the capacity to transform our lives in new ways – some positive, some negative, but all extraordinary.

-mySmart has been playing in this area for over a decade now, and we’re excited to see IoT finally gaining momentum.
-We’ve made considerable in-roads in this area across a wide range of sectors – from buildings to agriculture.
+mySmart has been playing in this area for over a decade now, and we’re excited to see IoT has finally gained momentum.
+We’ve made considerable in-roads in this area across a wide range of sectors – from commercial properties to health and education.

 Contact us to identify how IoT can affect positive change for your needs – it’s what we’re good at.